HTTP: Body

+Entity

+Before HTTP/2, the term entity was used to mean the body plus header fields that describe the body.
+In particular, not all headers were considered part of the entity.
+The term entity header referred to a header that was considered part of the entity, and sometimes the body was called the entity body.
+Modern documentation uses body and header without using entity.

 Header field

-A header field represents metadata about its containing message such as how the body is encoded (via Content-Encoding), the session verification and identification of the client (as in browser cookies, IP address, user-agent) or their anonymity thereof (VPN or proxy masking, user-agent spoofing), how the server should handle data (as in Do-Not-Track or Global Privacy Control), the age (the time it has resided in a shared cache) of the document being downloaded, and much more.
+A header field represents metadata about the containing message.
+Examples include how the body is encoded (via Content-Encoding), session verification and identification of the client (as in browser cookies, IP address, user-agent) or their anonymity thereof (VPN or proxy masking, user-agent spoofing), how the server should handle data (as in Do-Not-Track or Global Privacy Control), and the age (the time it has resided in a shared cache) of the document being downloaded.
 Generally, the information of a header field is used by software and not shown to the user.

 A header field line is formatted as a name-value pair with a colon separator.
 Whitespace is not allowed around the name, but leading and trailing whitespace is ignored for the value part.
 Unlike a method name that must match exactly (case-sensitive), a header field name is matched ignoring case although often shown with each word capitalized.
 For example, the following are header fields for Host and Accept-Language.